 Solution: Limit the number of factors considered by a model, use simple logic in combining them.

-8. Trust stateful strategy luck
+8. Trusting stateful strategy luck

 A stateful strategy is one whose holdings over time depend on which day in history it was started.
 As an example, if the strategy rapidly accrues assets, it may be quickly fully invested and therefore miss later buying opportunities.
-If the strategy had started one day later, its holdings might be completely different.
+If the strategy had started one day later, it’s holdings might be completely different.

 Sometimes such strategies’ success vary widely if they are started on a different day.
 I’ve seen, for instance, a difference in 50% return for the same strategy started on two days in the same week.